The Browning Version (1951 film)

 The Browning Version is a 1951 British drama film based on the 1948 play of the same name by Terence Rattigan.
 It was directed by Anthony Asquith and starred Michael Redgrave.
-In 1994, a remake was made starring Albert Finney.
+In 1994, the play was filmed again with Albert Finney in the lead.

 Plot

-Andrew Crocker-Harris is an ageing Classics master at an English public school, and is forced into retirement by his increasing ill health.
+Andrew Crocker-Harris is an ageing classics master at an English public school, and is forced into retirement by his increasing ill health.
 The film, in common with the original stage play, follows the schoolmaster's final two days in his post, as he comes to terms with his sense of failure as a teacher, a sense of weakness exacerbated by his wife's infidelity and the realisation that he is despised by both pupils and staff of the school.

 The emotional turning point for the cold Crocker-Harris is his pupil Taplow's unexpected parting gift, Robert Browning's translation of the Agamemnon, which he has inscribed with the Greek phrase that translates as "God from afar looks graciously upon a gentle master".

 Differences between play and film

-Rattigan extends the screenplay far from his own one-act play, which ends on Crocker-Harris's tearful reaction to Taplow's gift.
+Rattigan extends the screenplay far from his own one-act play, which ends with Crocker-Harris's tearful reaction to Taplow's gift.
 Therefore, the play ends well before Crocker-Harris's farewell speech to the school; the film shows the speech, in which he discards his notes and admits his failings, to be received with enthusiastic applause and cheers by the boys.
 The film ends with a conversation between Crocker-Harris and Taplow, and the suggestion that Crocker-Harris will complete his translation of the Agamemnon.